gavinln/fast-ai-course/README.md

 1. High cardinality categorical features
 2. Features which can be better interpreted by a neural network such as plain text

+##### Create a decision tree

+1. Loop through each feature in the data set
+2. For each feature loop through each value
+3. Split data into two groups based on each value
+4. Find the average value of target for each group
+5. Compute how close each groups actual value compares to target
+6. Pick the split point that gives the best split
+7. Treat each of the two groups as separate data sets
+8. Recursively continue process until a stopping criterion is reached.
+For example, stop splitting a group if it has only 20 items in it.

+##### Processing dates with decision trees

+A feature such as `saleDate` is converted into the following

+* saleYear
+* saleMonth
+* saleWeek
+* saleDay
+* saleDayofweek
+* saleDayofyear
+* `saleIs_month_end`
+* `saleIs_month_start`
+* `saleIs_quarter_end`
+* `saleIs_quarter_start`
+* `saleIs_year_end`
+* `saleIs_year_start`
+* saleElapsed